Kukunin/stm32f100c8/README.md

 Make sure you updated `SPL_BASE_PATH` in Makefile to point your installation of that library.

 Also, you need to have `make` and `arm-none-eabi-toolchain`.
-In Archlinux it took me just to type `yaourt -S gcc-arm-none-eabi-bin` into the console.
+In Archlinux it took me just to type following command in the console.

+    sudo pacman -S arm-none-eabi-binutils arm-none-eabi-gcc arm-none-eabi-gdb arm-none-eabi-newlib

 That's all.

 ## Compiling

-Just run `make`.
+Just run `make` to compile debug version or `make MODE=RELEASE` for release.
 Also, you can use `make flash` to flash the firmware onto controller.

 As always, `make clean` removes all compiled objects.

+Run `make openocd` to run the OpenOCD session, and `make gdb` to connect gdb to it.
+This way you can freely use `printf` in your code, and it will forwards to OpenOCD window.

 Use any comfortable editor/IDE to write your firmware code under `src/` subfolder.